sonic-net/sonic-mgmt/tests/common/plugins/test_completeness/README.md

 ### CompletenessLevel markers
 CompletenessLevel marker enables testcases to be executed in different meaningful levels.
-Each level is a representation of the scope of execution of a testcase.
+Each level is a representation of a scope of execution of a testcase.
 This document describes the usage of CompletenessLevel marker.

-### To use CompletenessLevel:
-- Use pytest command line option ```--completeness_level```
-- Identified meaningful levels (in increasing order) -
+Identified meaningful levels (in increasing order) -

         Debug